 Many people do not think about making plans for their estates until something big changes in their lives.
 For example, many people create a will after they become parents.
 However, a lot can change after a will is drafted and signed.
 It is important to meet with an estate planning lawyer to review your plan every few years or after major life events.

-At the law office of Christine Sue Cook, LLC, we provide experienced help with estate planning for people at different stages of their lives.
-Many of our clients ask us for help during or after a divorce.
+At Christine Sue Cook, LLC, attorney Christine S. Cook has the experience to help with estate planning for people at different stages of their lives.
+Many individuals seek her help during or after a divorce.

 Divorce And Estate Planning

 A divorce throws all kinds of long-term plans into question, and estate plans are no exception.
 It’s important to talk with an estate planning attorney about changing your estate plan after a divorce to make sure it reflects your current wishes.